By William Carter

 Is there still such a thing as “national character” — in a world becoming ever more homogenized?
 Or is there, even, “regional character” — in a nation ever more urbanized?

 Famous photographs of earlier generations played on these themes – think of Cartier-Bresson’s famous image of the little Parisian boy carrying the huge bottle of wine, or of countless early images of America’s Old West, or of the collection of great documentary images seeded by the U.S. Farm Security Administration in the 1930s and early ’40s.
 (In the last couple of years a subset of the latter — amazing color images shot on brilliant, sparkling early Kodachrome – have been released for our delectation by the Library of Congress.
-Click here to view some pristine examples courtesy of the Denver Post.)

 Yes, Virginia, there is still an American character.
 It may no longer be as obvious (to us) as Mount Rushmore or the Marlboro man or Babe Ruth or Marilyn Monroe, but it’s there, lingering below the surface.
 It derives from our unique history.
 My earlier books delved into three regional subsets — in Far West, the Middle West, and New Orleans jazz.